SatelliteShorelines/CoastSeg/docs/google-earth-enable-api.md

-# Check if Google Earth Engine API is enabled
+# Check if Google Earth Engine API is Enabled

 ### Step 1: Select a project & Services